synergistic-silobusters/flintandsteel/README.md

 To run the website server, execute `gulp start` from a terminal window.
 Then navigate to http://localhost:8080.

+## Testing

+To run the client side tests, execute `gulp test:client` from a terminal window.

 ## Linting

 Running `gulp jshint` will lint any Javascript file under the `src` folder excluding `src/lib`.